aappddeevv/mscrm-soap-auth/README.md

 restrict the attributes downloaded through an attributes file (see metadata).
 * Create a spreadsheet friendly list of enities and attribute for customizing the download.

+entity
+* Run a json entity script that allows you to create and modify entities as well as run user-defined callbacks in between.
+This helps you programatically and consistently create and change data while performing checks on the data in between to validate that what you expected to happen, happened.
+The scripts are json oriented so you can directly type them in.
+This takes the place of Excel loading and manual data management for unit tests.

 other
 * Run --help to print show other capabilities.

 Many thanks to contributors, a particular person in general recently who remains anonymous but was instrumental in pushing this application forward.
+This person found many errors and and built out some nascent capabilities.